-What are the fauna species present and will the proposal disturb fauna habitat?
+What are the fauna species present, and will the proposal disturb fauna habitat?
 No If yes, what the mitigation measures?

+There is no sign of fauna use.

 Are there any threatened fauna species / populations / communities / critical No habitats or fauna species of conservation significance?

-If yes, what are the mitigation measures?
+A review of council's GIS does not show any areas of conservation significance.

 Are there any priority oyster area leases?
 (See SEPP 62 Priority Oyster Area No Maps.)
-If yes, what are the mitigation measures?

 2.3.5.
-Water Catchments/Water Quality No Are there any water quality or catchment issues to consider on the site?
+Water Catchments/Water Quality

+Are there any water quality or catchment issues to consider on the site?
 (See SREP 20 and SREP 54 Catchment Maps and provisions.)

-If yes, what are the mitigation measures?
+Erosion and sediment control measures are to be installed in accordance with the Landcom publication "Managing urban soils and construction" Vol 1, 4th Edition prior to construction.

 Is the site within a coastal zone identified by State Environmental Planning Policy No. 71 - Coastal Protection?
 (See SEPP 71 Coastal Zone Maps and Provisions.)

 If yes, supply the name of the coastal zone.

 2.3.6.
-No Exotic Species - presence and extent Are there any weeds or feral animals on the site?
-If so what?
+Exotic Species - presence and extent

+Are there any weeds or feral animals on the site?
+If so, what?

 2.3.7.
+Fire - history hazards

+Yes

-Fire - history hazards No Is there any fire history or hazards applicable for the site?
+Is there any fire history or hazards applicable for the site?
 (See Bushfire Prone Land Map.)

-If yes, what are the mitigation measures?
-Site is mapped as Vegetation Buffer zone.
+Some properties are within the Vegetation Buffer Zone.

+See Appendix C - Bushfire Prone Land for details

+Site specific measures including monitoring the 'Hazards Near Me' App, being aware of Total Fire Ban Days and limiting hot works such welding, soldering or grinding on high risk fire days.

 2.3.8.
-Flood - history hazards No Is there any flood history or hazards applicable for the site?
+Flood - history hazards

+Is there any flood history or hazards applicable for the site?
 (See Flood Control Lot Maps.)

-If yes, what are the mitigation measures?
-The site is not within a mapped flood prone area.
+See Appendix C - Flood Maps for details.

+Also Flood Data from 1988 & 2010 storms show no impacted lots in the area.